getnikola/nikola/docs/manual.rst

 ~~~~~~~~~~~~~~~~

 Metadata can be in different formats.
-Current Nikola versions experimentally supports other metadata formats that make it more compatible with
+Current Nikola versions experimentally support other metadata formats that make it more compatible with
 other static site generators.
 The currently supported metadata formats are:

 * reST-style comments (``.. name: value`` — default format)